esatterf/2023-Roguelike/README.md

 You need Python and the Python Arcade library installed and then all you need to do is run main.py

 ## Credits
-This was made in a group of four people consisting of me (Evan Satterfield) and fellow students Max Ivry, Michael Piscione, and Noah Schonhorn
+This was coded in a group of four people consisting of me (Evan Satterfield) and fellow students Max Ivry (who also did the music), Michael Piscione, and Noah Schonhorn.
+The sprites were drawn by Kaitlyn Jones.